-At 31 December 2008, the Group had signed Credit Support Annexes ('CSAs') to the International Swaps and Derivatives Association ('ISDA') agreement with five counterparties out of eighteen (with which the Group has derivative limits).
-In 2009 it is expected that more such agreements will be entered into.
-As at the year-end, the threshold amounts in the CSA with Societe Generale were reached, and thus the Group has obtained collateral from the counterparty.
-In any case, all the counterparties with which we enter into derivative transactions are rated A1 and above.
+At 31 December 2009, the Group had signed CSAs to the International Swaps and Derivatives Association ('ISDA') agreement with thirteen counterparties out of twenty five (with which the Group maintains derivative limits).
+In 2010 it is expected that more such agreements will be entered into.
+As at the year end, the threshold amounts in the CSA with the following counterparties were reached and thus the following amounts were transferred to (where the indicated amount is positive) or obtained from (where the indicated amount is negative) the counterparty: